willmeierart/2018-Frontend-Starter-v02-wp/README.md

-#  2018-Frontend-Starter-v02
+# 2018 Agency Zero Front-End Starter Project v0.2

+## About

+A modern web-dev standard for AZ projects making use of:
+- React/Redux for UI/state-management
+- SASS (node-sass-chokidar)
+- Enzyme/Jest for testing
+- more to come...

-##  second iteration of a modern starter project for Agency Zero development - updated for more robust dependency integration and React v16 support
+A work in progress.
+This second iteration is formatted to communicate with the Wordpress REST API, updated for more robust dependency integration and React v16 support

+## Instructions

+- if project does not exist on machine, clone this repo down
+- run 0react shell script to generate new project (if just cloned, specify new path to project in script)
+- set remote to NEW project repo
+- change project-specific variables
+- follow internal development procedures as outlined in documentation

 developed by Will Meier at Agency Zero

 😎